 Let us be clear at the start: no spoonful of anything melts fat.
-The genre of "drink this one spoon and watch the weight fall off" is built on wishful thinking, and the most famous example — a viral apple cider vinegar trial — was retracted in 2025 after reviewers found serious flaws in its data.
+The genre of "drink this one spoon and watch the weight fall off" is built on wishful thinking, and the most famous example — a widely cited apple cider vinegar trial published in BMJ Nutrition, Prevention & Health — was retracted in September 2025 after reviewers found the data statistically implausible, the baseline distributions suspiciously uniform, and the reported effect roughly 50% larger than that of prescription GLP-1 drugs — a biologically impossible result, per Retraction Watch's 2025 coverage.
 Weight loss still comes down to a sustained, modest calorie deficit, and a sensible pace is around 0.5 to 1 kg per week.

 That said, a single spoonful — used as a swap, a portion cue, or a small habit — genuinely can nudge intake in the right direction.
-Here are eleven that work for honest, mechanical reasons rather than magic.
+The eleven hacks below work for honest, mechanical reasons: they lower calories, raise protein or fibre, or slow eating pace.
+None is a potion.
+All of them are cheap.
+Pick two or three that fit your eating pattern rather than attempting all eleven at once.

 1. A spoon of olive oil instead of a free pour

-2. A spoon of chia or psyllium for fibre
+2. A spoon of chia seeds or psyllium husk for fibre

 3. A spoon of peanut butter, measured